juliuskrah/juliuskrah.github.io/_posts/2016-10-30-tiles-nesting-and-extending-definitions.markdown

 <h1 class="blog-title">The Bootstrap Blog</h1>
 <p class="lead blog-description">The official example template of creating a blog with Bootstrap.</p>
 {% endhighlight %}

-For the full source code look {% include source.html %}.

 # Conclusion
 In this blog post, we have looked at how to extend and nest tiles definition.
 As usual you can find the source to this guide